yyleetcod/Machine-Learning/Lesson6 Logistic Regression.md

 # Multiclass Classification
 **One-vs-all**
-Train a logistic regression
+Train a logistic regression classifier $h_\theta^{(i)}$ for each class i to predict the probability that $y = i$.
+On a ne
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3MjM3NDc0MCwtMjA2NDk3MzA1MCwtMT
-M2NzAyNjU3NiwtMTIyMTMyNzUyMSw5NDAyMjY2XX0=
+eyJoaXN0b3J5IjpbLTEwNjM2NTExMjYsLTIwNjQ5NzMwNTAsLT
+EzNjcwMjY1NzYsLTEyMjEzMjc1MjEsOTQwMjI2Nl19
 -->